Saturday, December 30, 2023

 One thing I can do today to make life easier*

 One thing I have been meaning to do lately is to start up walking again.
-Getting started is a mental struggle more than anything else.
 Just trying to force myself out of my routine and put on my tennies and GO is so hard.
-But I know it would make my life better (therefore easier) in many ways.
+But I know it would make my life better in many ways.
 I would:

 *sleep better